datanav/docs/roadmap.rst

 This feature will most likely be offered as part of a new data option called "Metrics and monitoring" that bundles metrics and an unlimited number of pipe notifications.

 .. note::
-   :ref:`Metrics <concepts-metrics-api>` is now available for subscriptions running on the Clustered Architecture.
+   :ref:`Metrics <metrics-api>` is now available for subscriptions running on the Clustered Architecture.

 Durable data
 ============